 This is an imagined scene but it's not far-fetched.
 In a 2004 study, Sievert Rohwer showed that older Townsend and Hermit Warbler males chased off and excluded yearling males from prime breeding habitat.
 In a new study in the journal PeerJ, IBP biologist Peter Pyle along with colleagues from both IBP and Owl Moon Environmental Inc., used MAPS bird-banding data to look at which habitats yearlings use in a community of 29 bird species that breed in the boreal forest of Alberta, Canada.
 This is the first analysis to look at how the probability of capturing yearlings relates to habitat characteristics in a community of landbirds rather than a single, or pair, of species.

-"Being able to find such correlations and model them with other factors could help us calculate juvenile survival (between fledging and first breeding at a year of age), widely thought to be lower than adult survival but extremely difficult to directly measure because, as opposed to adults, fledglings typically do not return to their natal area [birthplace] to breed," says Pyle, "But we found practically no correlations for any of these types of comparisons, overall, or for any of our 29 species!
+But, as is often the case in the scientific process, looking at the relationship between yearlings and habitat was not the original plan for the analyses.
+"Our original goal for this paper was tolook at yearling proportion from a demographic angle," says Pyle.
+For instance, the researchers wanted to see how the proportion of yearlings related to things like productivity (the number of young produced) in the year before.
+You would expect to see high productivity one year in a species correlate to a higher yearling proportion the following year."Being able to find such correlations and model them with other factors could help us calculate juvenile survival (between fledging and first breeding at a year of age), widely thought to be lower than adult survival but extremely difficult to directly measure because, as opposed to adults, fledglings typically do not return to their natal area [birthplace] to breed," says Pyle, "But we found practically no correlations for any of these types of comparisons, overall, or for any of our 29 species!
 This was surprising to me."
 The researchers plan to tackle the topic again in the future armed with a few more years of data and improved statistical models.

 However, the MAPS dataset presented another interesting opportunity.
 The MAPS stations in question were located in the oil sands region of northeastern Alberta where some areas of forest had been cleared for oil sands development and later reclaimed (replanted with trees), while others were undisturbed.
 Data were collected from reclaimed areas ranging from about 1 year since reclamation (tree planting) to about 35 years since reclamation began, as well as undisturbed areas, representing a range of successional stages.
 This presented an opportunity to look at how reclaimed habitat changed as vegetation matured, and how the habitat age and characteristics related to the proportion of yearling birds captured.